sujankumar482000/mallow-react-recruitment-task/README.md

 8. How you communicate with API.
 9. Handling unexpected errors or potential exceptions.

-## Upload your code to GitHub, GitLab, or Bitbucket and share the link with us.
-If possible, host your application and provide the URL as well.
+## Upload your code to GitHub, or GitLab, or Bitbucket, and share the link with us.
+Additionally, host your application and provide the URL as well.